-Imagine looking outside your window and gazing out at a floral sea of color.
-Or, viewing a stunning flowering tree as you walk up to the front of your home.
-The scenario, whether it’s an impactful flowering tree growing in a container on the patio, or one planted in the garden, is awesome and breathtaking just the same.
+Imagine looking outside your window and seeing a sea of color.
+Or, viewing a stunning flowering tree (maybe even fragrant) as you walk up to the front of your home.
+The scenario, whether it’s an impactful flowering tree growing in a container on the patio, or one planted in the garden, can be both awesome and breathtaking.

 It includes 9-excellent small scale choices (up to 30 feet tall) that are a nice size for smaller gardens and spaces.
 They’re also popular in the trade, so they’ll be easy for you to locate and purchase.